Super Bowl XII: Third quarter

-Denver trailed by only 13 points as the second half began, and on the opening drive of the second half, the Broncos moved the ball deep into Dallas territory.
-First, John Schultz returned the second half kickoff 25 yards to the 35-yard line, and then Otis Armstrong ripped off an 18-yard gain.
-Seven plays later, Jim Turner finished the drive with a 47-yard field goal, cutting the score to 13–3.
-But later in the period, the Cowboys scored another touchdown on a 45-yard pass from Staubach to receiver Butch Johnson, who made a fingertip catch as he fell into the end zone as the Cowboys increased their lead to 20–3.
-Johnson dropped the ball when he hit the ground, but officials ruled he had scored a touchdown before it came out of his hands.
+On the opening drive of the second half, the Broncos moved the ball deep into Cowboys territory.
+First, Schultz returned the second half kickoff 25 yards to the Denver 35, and then running back Otis Armstrong took off for an 18-yard gain.
+Seven plays later, kicker Jim Turner put the Broncos on the board with a 47-yard field goal, cutting their deficit to 13–3.
+But after an exchange of punts, the Cowboys mounted a 59-yard scoring drive in six plays with Staubach completing a 13-yard pass to wide receiver Drew Pearson, followed by a 45-yard touchdown pass to Johnson, who made a fingertip catch as he fell into the end zone, increasing the Dallas lead to 20–3.
+Johnson dropped the ball when he hit the ground, but officials ruled it a touchdown before the ball came out of his hands.

 Denver wide receiver Rick Upchurch returned the ensuing kickoff a Super Bowl-record 67 yards to the Cowboys 26-yard line.
-On the next play, Morton nearly threw his fifth interception, and was then immediately replaced by former Ole Miss quarterback Norris Weese.
-Two plays later on fourth down, Jim Jensen's 16-yard run moved the ball to the 1-yard line, and then Rob Lytle scored on a 1-yard touchdown run to cut the deficit to 20–10.
+On the next play, Morton nearly threw his fifth interception to Cowboys defensive end Ed "Too Tall" Jones, and was then immediately replaced by backup quarterback Norris Weese.
+Two plays later, on 4th-and-1, running back Jim Jensen's 16-yard run moved the ball to the 1-yard line, and then running back Rob Lytle scored on a 1-yard touchdown run to cut Denver's deficit to 20–10.